weavora/wform/README.md

 );
 ```

-3) Extension require changing of CActiveRecord::onUnsafeAttribute.
-Here are few options for that:
+3) The extension requires changing CActiveRecord::onUnsafeAttribute.
+Here are a few options for that:

 a) Extend all your models/forms from WActiveRecord instead of CActiveRecord

-b) If you already has modified class for active record, then extend it from WActiveRecord or add onUnsafeAttribute method:
+b) If you have already modified the class for active record, extend it from WActiveRecord or add the onUnsafeAttribute method:

 ```php
 <?php